CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description is essentially a long list of trigger phrases with no explanation of what the skill actually does.
-While the trigger term coverage is excellent, the complete absence of concrete capability descriptions makes it impossible for Claude to understand the skill's scope or differentiate it from other infrastructure/security skills.
+The description is essentially a long list of trigger phrases with no substantive explanation of what the skill actually does.
+While the trigger term coverage is excellent, the complete absence of concrete capability descriptions makes it impossible for Claude to understand the skill's scope or differentiate it from other infrastructure-related skills.
 The description needs a clear 'what it does' section listing specific actions.

 Suggestions